 \subsubsection{Experimental Benchmarks}

-\paragraph{Piecewise Stationarity }In the PS setting, we adopt the geometric change-point model proposed in \cite{gerogiannis2024blackboxfeas}, and independently sample the intervals between the change-points according to a geometric distribution with parameter $\rho=T^{-\xi}$, for $\xi \in \{ 0.4,0.6,0.8 \}$.
+\textbf{Piecewise Stationarity } We adopt the geometric change-point model \cite{gerogiannis2024blackboxfeas}, and sample the intervals between the change-points according to a geometric distribution with parameter $\rho=T^{-\xi}$, for $\xi \in \{ 0.4,0.6,0.8 \}$.
 We do not impose any restriction on the lengths of the intervals between change-points in our experiments.

-\paragraph{Drifting Non-Stationarity} Regarding comparisons in drifting non-stationarity, we adopt the following drift model: in each run, the reward structure changes linearly over \(T\) rounds from an initial value to a final value, where the end-points are chosen as in the beginning of the section.
+\textbf{Drifting Non-Stationarity} We drift linearly over \(T\) rounds from an initial value to a final value, where the end-points are chosen as in the beginning of the section.
 Specifically,

-\paragraph{Experimental Results}Per the results in Figure \ref{fig:synthetic}, DAL outperforms the current state-of-art methods in every synthetic experiment for both choices of detectors.
+\textbf{Experimental Results} Per the results in Figure \ref{fig:synthetic}, DAL outperforms the current state-of-the-art methods in every synthetic experiment for both choices of detectors.
 DAL only abandons the actions chosen by the stationary bandit algorithm and restarts learning when an efficient change detector flags a mean-shift in rewards; hence, it avoids unnecessary restarts, especially when the intervals between the change-points are long enough for such detectors to correctly flag said changes without false alarms.
-Regarding drifting non-stationarity, DAL significantly outperforms all other methods.
-In fact, it fares better than both WeightUCB and ADA-OPKB, which not only are known to attain the optimal regret bound in the drift setup.
+Regarding drifting non-stationarity, DAL significantly outperforms all other methods, faring better than both WeightUCB and ADA-OPKB, which attain the optimal regret bound in the drift setup.
 Finally, Figure~\ref{fig:runtime} shows that DAL's empirical gains do not come at the cost of prohibitive computation: across settings, DAL remains runtime-competitive with the fastest top-performing baselines and is substantially faster than MASTER in most cases.
 Thus, DAL achieves the best regret performance across all synthetic experiments while retaining practical computational efficiency.